Savannah Chrisley Rocks Sexy Orange Bikini While Caught In A Lip Lock With Beau Nic Kerdiles

 Savannah Chrisley certainly knows how to turn heads in swimwear.

-It’s a rather common occurrence for the Chrisley Knows Best star to post photos with her beau, NHL hockey star Nic Kerdiles by her side.
-Yesterday was no exception as the reality star shared a hot and steamy photo of herself and Nic together in a pool.
+It’s a rather common occurrence for the Chrisley Knows Best star to post photos with her beau, NHL hockey star Nic Kerdiles, by her side.
+Yesterday was no exception, as the reality star shared a hot and steamy photo of herself and Nic together in a pool.

 In the photo posted to her Instagram account, the 21-year-old sports a sexy orange colored bikini as she shares a kiss with Kerdiles.
 Chrisley’s hair is wet and slicked back as she rocks a pair of big shades.
 The photo is taken from a side angle and perfectly exposes her fit physique.

 Kerdiles, on the other hand, dons a pair of plain black swim shorts as well as a pair of shades like his girlfriend.
-Savannah does not disclose where they are at in the particular image but she did note that the image was a throwback since she’s missing her boyfriend.
+Savannah does not disclose where they are in the particular image, but she did note that the image was a throwback since she’s missing her boyfriend.

 The pair stand in crystal blue water together as a big rock structure and fish tank appears just behind them.
-So far, the sweet and sexy photo has gained a ton of attention from Chrisley’s 1 million plus followers with 115,000 likes in addition to 250 comments and growing.
+So far, the sweet and sexy photo has gained a ton of attention from Chrisley’s 1 million-plus followers with 115,000 likes in addition to 250 comments and growing.

-A few fans were quick to comment on what a beautiful relationship that Chrisley appears to have Kerdiles while others commented on the reality stars beauty.
+A few fans were quick to comment on what a beautiful relationship that Chrisley appears to have with Kerdiles, while others commented on the reality star’s beauty.

 “You guys are the freakin cutest ever.”